DIY vs. Professional Financial Planning

 Can a financial advisor help with estate planning or insurance needs?

-What’s the most significant advantage of hiring a professional financial planner?
+What’s the biggest advantage of hiring a financial planner?

 How do I keep track of my investments and financial plan?